Adding zucchini to baked goods makes them deliciously dense and moist. Always use the best chocolate for the richest chocolate zucchini cake!

-- 1 15 oz. can of full fat coconut milk, chilled in the refrigerator for 24 hours
+- 1 can of full fat coconut milk, chilled in the refrigerator for 24 hours

 - ¾ cup confectioners sugar

-- Preheat oven to 350 degrees F. Lightly coat two 9-by-5 inch loaf pans with cooking spray.
-OR if using 5 small 6-inch round pans - preheat oven to 325 degrees F.
+- Preheat oven to 350 degrees F. Lightly coat two 9 x 5 inch loaf pans with cooking spray or if using 5 small 6-inch round pans - preheat oven to 325 degrees F.

 - In a medium bowl, whisk eggs, melted coconut oil, apple sauce, sugar, vanilla, and zucchini until blended.
-In a large bowl, combine flour, baking soda, baking powder, cocoa, salt and cinnamon.
-Fold the wet zucchini mixture into dry ingredients until combined.
+In a large bowl combine flour, baking soda, baking powder, cocoa, salt and cinnamon.
+Fold the wet zucchini mixture into dry ingredients then slowly add the coconut oil and mix until combined.
 Stir in chocolate chips.
 Divide the batter between the two large pans or 5 small pans.

 More favorite zucchini recipes to try: